⚠️ We are currently updating our 2021/22 tax guidance across the website

-Some employers offer Employer Supported Childcare (ESC) to help towards the costs of qualifying childcare.
+Some employers offer employer-supported childcare (ESC) to help towards the costs of qualifying childcare.
 It is up to your employer whether they decide to offer ESC or not.
 There are three types of ESC:

-- Workplace nurseries – This is where your employer has a nursery or crèche at your place of work.
+- Workplace nurseries: This is where your employer has a nursery or crèche at your place of work.
 If certain conditions are met, this is a tax and National Insurance (NIC) free benefit.

-- Directly-contracted childcare – This is where your employer arranges with a commercial childcare provider to provide childcare for you (again, a tax and NIC free benefit, up to certain limits).
+- Directly-contracted childcare: This is where your employer arranges with a commercial childcare provider to provide childcare for you (again, a tax and NIC free benefit, up to certain limits).

-- Childcare vouchers – This is the most common type of ESC.
+- Childcare vouchers: This is the most common type of ESC.
 Your employer may give you vouchers that you can use to pay for childcare.
 Your employer may give you these in addition to your salary or you can choose to give up some of your salary to buy childcare vouchers (called salary sacrifice).
 You save tax and NIC on the value of the vouchers (up to certain limits).

-We explain more about who can continue to benefit from the tax and NIC relief in the Who can claim vouchers? section.
+We explain more about who can continue to benefit from the tax and NIC relief on the Who can claim vouchers? page.

-In this section we explain more about childcare vouchers, the most common type of ESC.
+In this section, we explain more about childcare vouchers, the most common type of ESC.